Table of Contents

 • When hiring for a fractional role, it’s crucial to consider the candidate’s adaptability, experience, and communication skills.

-What are Fractional Roles
+What Are Fractional Roles In Executive Positions

 Fractional roles are a growing trend in the gig economy, where executives and professionals offer their expertise on a part-time or project basis.
 This flexible work arrangement allows businesses to access highly skilled individuals without the need for a full-time executive.
 Fractional roles are particularly common in executive positions such as CEO, CFO, COO, CMO, and CTO.